i-net-software/SetupBuilder/readme.md

 Tasks
 ----

-The plugin add the follow tasks:
+The plugin adds the following tasks:
 * msi
 * deb
 * rpm
 * dmg

+For more information check the [wiki](https://github.com/i-net-software/SetupBuilder/wiki).

 Sample Usage
 ----